vintagecodes/dc-woocommerce-multi-vendor/readme.txt

 == Upgrade Notice ==

-= 3.4.1 =
+= 3.5.0 =
-WC Marketplace 3.4+ is a significantly major update and hence please make a full site backup or follow some standard steps(staging to live) before upgrading your marketplace to avoid any undesirable situations.
+3.5+ is a major update.
+Make a full site backup and [review latest release](https://wc-marketplace.com/latest-release/) before upgrading your marketplace to avoid any undesirable situations.